ssuareza/terraform-infra-pipeline/README.md

 ## Destroy

-You can remove all the Terraform created resources by editing "terraform/destroy.json" file.
+You can remove all the Terraform created resources by editing the `terraform/destroy.json` file.
 Set the value to "true" and commit your changes.

 ## Reference